Correction to: Sending in Chargers to FMAdirect for Service

 I am dismounting the engine so that I can get the basic reference weights minus the engine power system and start the conversion process.

 My Dad fixed the mild warp and perfect the washout, while happily giving me another wing building and airfoil theory lesson, for which I am eternally grateful as always.
 Hey, it's handy having an OG around to help with the finer points of aviation theory.
 We then bench tested the engine, which runs beautifully.
-However, I live in an apartment and have some nitro plane experience.
-The mess is not something I want to keep around my apartment and the OG already has a house and a half full of planes.

 While I am very enthusiastic to see this beautiful model fly again, I want it to fly electric.
 In particular, I am interested in setting up a power system with A123 batteries so I can try implementing the ZIP charge method I have read so much about.